Optional: Fresh rosemary sprig and fresh or frozen cranberries

 Is champagne stronger than wine?

 No. Most champagnes clock in around 11% to 12.5% alcohol, so they are not very strong compared to other types of wines.
 But there is something tricky about champagne and other fizzy drinks.
 They tend to go to our heads faster than still (not sparkling) wine or drinks, so it's a good idea to serve and enjoy these alcoholic beverages in moderation.
 Don't want to sip bubbly on an empty stomach?
-Learn to pair wine and food like a pro
+Learn to pair wine and food like a pro.
+Another option is to go for a non-alcoholic champagne.

 What's the best champagne?